apigee/apijam/Module-1/Labs/Lab 1/README.md

 # Pre-requisites

 * Basic understanding of [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) (Swagger)
 * Access to a HTTP client to test the API (eg. cURL, Postman, etc.).
-If you do not have access to one, you can use [this REST Client](https://apigee-rest-client.appspot.com/) in a browser window.
+If you do not have access to one, you can use the [Apigee Trace Tool](https://docs.apigee.com/api-platform/debug/using-trace-tool-0).

 # Instructions